ncatlab/nlab-content/pages/261.md

   \,.
 $$

-Notice the $Id$-labels, which indicate that the edges and faces labeled by them are "[[thin element|thin]]" in much the same way as an [[identity morphism]] is thin (notice however that a simplicial set by itself is not equipped with a notion of composition of simplices.
-See [[quasicategory]] for a kind of simplicial set which does have such a notion).
+Notice the $Id$-labels, which indicate that the edges and faces labeled by them are "[[thin element|thin]]" in much the same way as an [[identity morphism]] is thin.
+They depend on lower dimensional features,  (however notice however that a simplicial set by itself is not equipped with any notion of composition of simplices, nor really, therefore, of identities.
+See [[quasicategory]] for a kind of simplicial set which does have such notions and [[simplicial T-complex]] for more on the intuitions behind this idea of ''thinness'').

 ## Examples